amolsatsangi/HackerRank/README.md

 java problem1_solution
 ```

-## HackerRank Profile

-You can view my full profile and progress on HackerRank here.

 ## Contributing

 Contributions are welcome!
 If you would like to suggest alternative solutions or optimizations, feel free to fork the repository and submit a pull request.